-Further details of the arrangements in place to support students at Stocksbridge High school with medical conditions can be found on the school website at Policies: Statutory Information : Stocksbridge High School.
+Further details of the arrangements in place to support students Stocksbridge High school with medical conditions can be found on the school website at Statutory Information - Minerva Learning Trust.
 This includes the Health and Safety Policy and the Supporting Students with Medical Conditions Policy.